izivkov/GShockTimeServer/README.md

 The **GShockTimeServer** repository contains the server-side code for setting the time on your G-Shock watch.

-The **gashock_api** repository can be found [here](https://github.com/izivkov/gshock_api), and contains a Python API libraqry for developing applications for these watches.
+The **gashock_api** repository can be found [here](https://github.com/izivkov/gshock_api), and contains a Python API library for developing applications for these watches.
 Please refer to the **gashock_api** repository for the latest updates and documentation.

 If you just like to include the API in your project, you can install it using pip: